riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 In V specification, it defines operations between vector and scalar types.
 If `XLEN` > `SEW`, the least-significant SEW bits of the scalar register are used.
 If `XLEN` < `SEW`, the value from the scalar register is sign-extended to SEW bits.

-We define arithmetic intrinsics with scalar with SEW types.
+We define arithmetic intrinsics with scalar using SEW types.

 ```
 Example:

+// Use uint8_t for op2.
 vuint8m1_t vadd_vx_u8m1(vuint8m1_t op1, uint8_t op2);
+// Use uint64_t for op2.
 vuint64m1_t vadd_vx_u64m1(vuint64m1_t op1, uint64_t op2);
 ```